brucelit/alignments4ppm/README.md

  ```

-## Other approaches used during evaluation
+# Part 2.
+Other Prediction Techniques
-The following table includes all techniques used for evaluation.
+The following table lists all prediction techniques used for evaluation.

 | Name | Prediction task | Link |
 |    :----:   | :----:   |          :---: |